Otavio-Cipriano/Otavio-Cipriano/README.md

 - Based in SP, Brasil
 - I have a IT management degree
-- Trying land an oportunity as a Frontend developer
+- Trying land an oportunity as a Junior
 - Ask me about javascript, CSS, React.js, NextJs and maybe NodeJs
 - Fan of Giant Robots